Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 There was decontamination, with all it’s stinging soaps and abrasive exfoliation.
 Deep cleaning, Marine-style.
 Which sucked of course, but he had to admit it’d scrubbed him up what good...

 Then there was the medical stuff.
-Blood samples, some kinda fancy high-tech scanner, then a *different* fancy high-tech scanner...none of it took long.
+Blood samples, some kinda fancy high-tech scanner, then a *different* fancy high-tech scanner... none of it took long.
 He got given some pills, different ones to what he’d been taking since the bomb…

 Oh.
 And paperwork for a Purple Heart, along with a Starburst Medal for surviving direct nuclear attack.
 Fuckin’ hooray.
 Nice to be fuckin’ appreciated.

-And then...they were free to go.
+And then... they were free to go.
 Not entirely.
 They had to stay in the encampment, which was on a corner of the local military base.
 HMS Sharman?
 Anyway, they were free to use the amenities, and had open access to both American and British services.
 But going off-base required a day pass and a stern briefing by the bosses.

 Most everyone just wanted to sleep the days away, but Dyer wasn’t feeling it.
 Neither was Heembo, so after a couple days of *recovery,* they ended up being day-pass battle buddies.